munair/biopset-documentation/theory/overview/benefits.md

 ### Governors

 Transaction fees are presently set to 20 basis points \(0.2%\) and those proceeds accrue to the treasury of the Settlement DAO.
 Governors control the funds in the Settlement DAO treasury.
-They may also elect \(through voting\) to distribute a portion of those fees directly to token holders willing to stake BIOP tokens.
+They may also elect \(through vote delegation\) to distribute a portion of those fees directly to token holders willing to stake BIOP tokens.

 {% hint style="info" %}
 Governors manage the treasury and are responsible for fine tuning BIOPset parameters to ensure a reasonable yield for liquidity providers.
 They can elect to be incentivized for growing the number of users of the platform in the longer-term.
 {% endhint %}

 Traders, writers, and settlers can all participate in governance initiatives by holding BIOP tokens.
 They may also delegate that voting power to any governor that garners their confidence.

+It is highly recommended that voting power only ever be delegegated to predeployed audited smart contracts making the desired change instead of delegating to a human's address.